 The region has other adventurous trekking trails like Three Passes Trek.
 The trek takes to the high three passes namely- Kongma La, Cho La, and Renjo La.
 These tips can be applied on this trek too.

-7 tips for money saving strategy for the Everest trek:
+7 Tips for a Money-Saving Strategy for the Everest Trek

 Limit Yourself to Vegetarian Foods.